cipp0/Synaesthetik/README.md

 	- Cloud of sinusoidal grains
 	- Particle synthesis

-- 8 ADSR for each track
+- 8 x ADSR for each track
-- 8 Moog Ladder filter for each track
+- 8 x Moog Ladder filter for each track
-- 8 multi-waves LFO for each track
+- 8 x multi-waves LFO for each track
-- 8 Euclidean sequencers with microtonal scale calculation
+- 8 x Euclidean sequencers with microtonal scale calculation
-- Global transport logic with BPM control
-- 10 different sends to FX for each synth:
+- 10 x different sends to FX for each synth:
 	- Hall reverb (Reverb of the Rings module by Mutable Instruments)
 	- Plate reverb (ELSE)
 	- Delay with feedback (ELSE)